matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 ### What are standard parts of implementing the Singleton

 - Private constructor
-- Synchronized getter for the singleton
+- Synchronized getter for the Singleton

 ### Double check locking

-- Synchronized can lead to quite a performance hit, to get around this
+- Synchronized can lead to quite a performance hit, to get around this:
-    - Eagerly instantiate the singleton
+    - Eagerly instantiate the Singleton
     - Double check locking.
 Mark the member variable as `volatile`

 #### 1. Eagerly instantiate the Singleton